Technology

 Software Engineer Salary Overview

-The Software Engineer is a sought-after profession in the United States with a median annual salary of $132,270.
-Compensation typically ranges from $78,200 for entry-level positions to $215,400 for experienced professionals in high-demand markets.
+The Software Engineer is one of the most important roles in the Technology sector of the US economy in 2026.
+With a median annual salary of $132,270, compensation for this position ranges from $78,200 at the entry level to $215,400 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Software Engineer in the US earns between $78,200 and $215,400 per year, with a median of $132,270.